-Although the value of their porcelain doll collection isn't always at the forefront of every collector's thoughts, it's probably a rare collector who doesn't think at least occasionally: "I wonder what this doll is worth?"
-Determining porcelain dolls' value isn't always straightforward, though.
+Although the value of his or her porcelain doll collection isn't always at the forefront of every collector's thoughts, most collectors typically wonder what their dolls are worth.
+Determining the value of a porcelain doll isn't always straightforward, though.

 Porcelain dolls that were made 80 to 100 years ago or more can be quite valuable.
 For example, a doll made in 1916 by the French sculptor Albert Marque—one of 100 limited edition dolls dressed by the Parisian couturier Jeanne Margaine-LaCroix—was sold in 2014 by auction house Theriault's for $300,000.

 Take a close look at the doll.
 Are there chips or smudges?
-Does it look clean and bright, or worn and tired?
-Does the doll have all its hair and its original clothing, or have some pieces been replaced?
+Does it look clean and bright or worn and tired?
+Does the doll have all its hair and original clothing, or have some pieces been replaced?

-Determine whether any repairs have been made to the doll, or whether more extensive restoration work has been done.
-A doll that's had some work done on it generally is less valuable than a doll in original condition.
+Determine whether any repairs have been made to the doll or whether more extensive restoration work has been done.
+A doll that's had some work done is generally less valuable than a doll in original condition.